-Within an hour’s drive of Manchester, Sheffield, Derby and Stoke, Buxton with its famous Georgian and Victorian architecture provides an impressive backdrop to a rich and vibrant range of music, theatre and festivals.
-The Buxton Festival of World Cinema takes place around March/April, with the Big Session Festival of folk music at the end of April and the annual Antiques Fair in May.
-July brings the Buxton International Festival, the Buxton Well-Dressing Festival, Buxton Fringe Festival and the Buxton Military Tattoo.
-And this is just a small selection of what's on during the year!
+Within an hour’s drive of Manchester, Sheffield, Derby and Stoke, Buxton with its famous Georgian and Victorian architecture provides an impressive backdrop to a rich and vibrant range of music, theatre and festivals throughout the year.
+July is the busiest month, with the Buxton International Festival, the Buxton Well-Dressing Festival, Buxton Fringe Festival and the Buxton Military Tattoo all taking place in town.

 There is much history in Buxton!
 The magnificent Buxton Crescent which is currently under renovation was built in 1780 and is home to the Natural Baths which are located on the site of the original Roman Baths.
 Due to open in 2019, the Crescent will become a luxury 5 star hotel and spa.